joshuar/go-hass-agent/README.md

 ### 💬 MQTT Sensors and Controls

 > [!NOTE]
+>
-> MQTT Sensors and Controls are not enabled by default.
+> - MQTT Sensors and Controls are not enabled by default.
+> - Go Hass Agent requires MQTT v5 support on your MQTT broker.

 If Home Assistant is connected to [MQTT](https://www.home-assistant.io/integrations/mqtt/), you can also configure